yo-ch/Inazuma/README.md

 ~airing [option]
     Displays countdowns until the next episode for each anime in the airing list.

-    Options:       a <anilist url>       : Adds the given anime to the airing list.
+    Options:       a <anilist urls>      : Adds the given anime to the airing list.
                    r <name in list>      : Removes the anime from the airing list.
                    c                     : Clears the airing list.